figshare/user_documentation/README.md

 and open http://localhost:8000/ in your browser.

-Finally when the documentation needs to be deployed to various instances we have various Jenkins jobs to do that.
+Finally, when the documentation needs to be deployed to various instances we have various Jenkins jobs to do that.

 :warning: Before creating the pull request make sure you have built